steisy-rozh/wiggle-sort/README.md

 # wiggle-sort
-fast implementation of wiggle sort problem and some tests
+fast implementations of wiggle sort II problem and some tests